GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Dendalafaun's Ring**, $4,000
 Unique.
 Neg.
-A broad gold band which makes the most pleasent resonating sound when struck by a wand.
+A broad gold band which makes the most pleasant resonating sound when struck by a wand.
 *Wearer gains a +2 to all attacks made with wands in the same hand as the ring for the purpose of inflicting a critical hit*.

 **Elfen Amulet**, $ 36,000